outpaddling/Coding-Standards/README.md

     2. Parsing files in /proc is not portable.  /proc is deprecated on FreeBSD and the files use different formats on different systems.

-    3. Don't require Linux-only features such as cgroups or FreeBSD jails.
+    3. Don't require Linux-only features such as cgroups or BSD-only features such as FreeBSD jails.
     Using them is fine, but make them optional.

+    4. If no standardized API exists for what you're doing, create one and publish it as a separate, installable library (such as libxtend or biolibc).
+Doing this once will prevent countless applications from using redundant #ifdefs in the future.

 2. Code should build using STOCK tools on any currently supported *nix distribution.